see7e/programming-studies/Docs/blog/linux_on_old_pc.md

 ---
 title: Installing Linux on an old PC
-tags: linux, old pc, dell latitude xt
+tags:
+  - linux
+  - old
+  - pc
+  - dell
+  - latitude
+  - xt
+  - programming
 use: Blog
-languages: NULL
+languages:
-dependences: NULL
+dependences:
 ---

 # Installing Linux on an old PC